tjroeder/bitly_code_challenge/README.md

   }
 ]
 ```

 ## Versions and Dependencies
-- Ruby 2.7.2
+- `Ruby 2.7.2`
-- Bundler 2.2.27
+- `Bundler 2.2.27`

 ### Gems/Standard Library Components Utilized
-- CSV 3.2.3
+- `CSV 3.2.3`
-- JSON 2.6.1
+- `JSON 2.6.1`
-- OptParse 0.2.0
+- `OptParse 0.2.0`
-- RSpec 3.11.0
+- `RSpec 3.11.0`
-- URI 0.11.0
+- `URI 0.11.0`

 Full dependency list can be found in `Gemfile.lock`

 Incompatabilities could occur if a different versions are used.

 ## Installation Guide
 This install guide is for MacOS or other *nix systems.
 1. Open your terminal, and navigate to directory of choice.
 2. Clone this repository `$ git clone git@github.com:tjroeder/bitly_code_challenge.git`
 3. Change directories to the newly cloned directory `$ cd bitly_code_challenge`
 4. Verify that you have the correct version of Ruby, `$ ruby -v`.
-If you do not have the correct version of Ruby [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-ruby-on-rails-with-rbenv-on-macos) should be able to assist with installing just Ruby.
+If you do not have the correct version of Ruby or it is not installed [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-ruby-on-rails-with-rbenv-on-macos) should be able to assist with installing/upgrading Ruby with Rbenv.
 ```shell
 $ ruby -v
 ruby 2.7.2p137 (2020-10-01 revision 5445e04352) [arm64-darwin20]
 ```

 5. Verify that Bundler is installed `$ bundle -v`, if Bundler is not installed `$ gem install bundler`.
 ```shell
 $ bundle -v
 Bundler version 2.2.27
 ```

 6. Run Bundler to install all dependencies `$ bundle`
 ```shell
 $ bundle